 Planning a family vacation for the mid-year school holiday?

 To avoid getting into a sticky financial situation, it’s always good to plan ahead and save money wherever you can.
-Previously, we shared 11 Essential Hacks for Traveling with Kids and now we’ve put together some handy tips on 10 Ways to Save Money When Traveling with Kids.
+Read our previous post on 11 Essential Hacks for Traveling with Kids!

-Rather than get separate rooms in a hotel, throw the option of vacation houses and apartments into the mix from websites such as AirBnB.
-You’re likely to save money as you’ll only need to rent one unit and you can oversee everyone under the same roof.
+Rather than get separate rooms in a hotel, look at websites like AirBnB.
+You’re likely to save money as you’ll only need to rent one unit!
 Plus, there’s the added bonus of a living area for family bonding time.

 2. Book off peak and avoid school holidays